-This machine from NordicTrack has built-in FlexSelect cushioning to provide a lower-impact experience, which your joints will appreciate (especially on longer runs).
+This machine from NordicTrack has built-in FlexSelect cushioning to provide a lower-impact experience, which your joints will appreciate.
 And it's easy to adjust the speed (0 to 12 MPH) or incline (0 to 12 percent) thanks to the quick change buttons on the right and left sides of the 10-inch HD touchscreen display.

 But our favorite part of this folding treadmill is that it comes with one-year iFit membership, which allows you to stream on-demand classes and join live ones via your treadmill screen.

 "An app that provides some guidance in structuring runs or workouts contingent on one's goals is a great feature of this treadmill," Lombardo says.
 You can even let the instructor leading the class auto-adjust your speed and incline if you want.

 When you're finished using it, simply fold the belt upward and push it into the corner of the room for space-saving storage.